serras/poke-fun/guide/validation.md

 ## Legal decks

 Your **task** in this section is to implement the rules for a _legal_ deck, that is, one that can be used to play Pokémon TCG.
-The `DeckModel` class (in `search/model.kt`) contains a barebones implementation of `validate`, which simply checks the number of cards in the deck.
+The `tcg/validation.kt` file contains a barebones implementation of `validate`, which simply checks the number of cards in the deck, and a non-empty title.

 The main rules for the legality of a deck are: